jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 JDI Light provides a __Dropdown__ class which is using for dropdown representation as a type of web element.

-Also this class can be used when working with HTML5 elements in cases when dropdown is represented with HTML _\<select>_ tag.
+This class can also be used when working with HTML5 elements in cases when dropdown is represented with HTML _\<select>_ tag.

 Consider an example of HTML5 dropdown with the given HTML code: